 I used to consider hostels as a last resort, but not any longer.

-Apart from the savings you can enjoy, they really do represent good value for money.
-Let’s be honest, if you’re planning on going anywhere for a short break, or hiking, cycling, skiing, kayaking, or any other outdoor activities, you really don’t need a 5 star hotel do you?
+Apart from the savings, they really do represent good value for money.
+Let’s be honest, if you’re planning on going anywhere for a short break, or hiking, cycling, skiing, kayaking, or any outdoor activities, you really don’t need a 5 star hotel do you?

 An added bonus is that most good hostels now offer private facilities, and the extra cost will usually be little more than £1 per night.
 Not much for some privacy, is it?